gophergala/gomp/README.md

 be compiled and run by a machine so its unreadable state should not be that big of a problem (compare this with go generate, again).

+Nested loops are not supported: they are scanned and the outermost loop that has the "//gomp" comment preceding it is parallelized with all its descendants being ignored.
+If you still want to parallelize both the outer and the inner loops, try abstracting the inner one into a function.

 TODOs
 -----